 Students planning to major in art must begin the foundation courses in the freshman year in order to avoid delayed graduation.
-Before being admitted to the seminar sequence, students must have successfully completed 30 credit hours of foundations and intermediate courses including ART 3500 and ART 3510 with at least a 2.0 GPA.
-Formal application to the program is required in the spring semester of the sophomore year, with a portfolio of 20 works submitted to the Department for review.
+Before being admitted to the seminar sequence, students must have successfully

 JUNIOR AND SENIOR SEMINARS

 Studio seminar courses (3 credit hours each) must be completed in sequence, each semester of the junior and senior years.
 These junior/senior seminars will be comprised of independent studio work and research in a chosen subject area as well as weekly group sessions for critique and related studies.
 Specific studies outside the realm of the academic studio environment may be considered for fulfillment of the seminar requirement, such as museum studies, foreign travel, apprenticeships, etc.